 Ellie Mae is a software provider that aggregates mortgage origination activity

-Ellie Mae (ELLI) puts out a monthly Origination Insight Report which provides monthly data and analysis from a sample of closed loan applications that flow through their Encompass 360 Mortgage Management Software.
-In many ways, it is similar to the way Automatic Data Processing (ADP) reports employment data: by mining the data they receive from their clients who use their solutions.
-The Origination Insight report is based off of a relatively robust sample – 44% of all applications that were initiated on their system.
-Ellie Mae reports on the characteristics of loans that were approved or denied, along with things like credit scores, loan-to-value (LTV) data, and debt-to-income (DTI) ratios.
-Ellie Mae estimates that their software is used on 20% of all U.S. mortgage originations.
+Ellie Mae (ELLI) puts out a monthly Origination Insight Report that provides monthly data and analysis from a sample of closed loan applications that flow through its Encompass 360 Mortgage Management Software.
+In many ways, it’s similar to the way Automatic Data Processing (ADP) reports employment data in that it mines the data it receives from its clients who use its solutions.
+The Origination Insight report is based on a relatively robust sample—44% of all applications initiated on the system.
+Ellie Mae reports on the characteristics of loans that were approved or denied, along with data like credit scores, loan-to-value (LTV) data, and debt-to-income (DTI) ratios.
+Ellie Mae estimates that its software is used on 20% of all U.S. mortgage originations.

 © 2013 Market Realist, Inc.

 But if I knew how to manage my portfolio safer and smarter than most hedge fund managers, I could realistically grow my wealth.